tevenfeng/TjuAgvCar/README.md

 This is the 'src' directory of the catkin workspace for the Tju Automated Guided Vehicle(TjuAgvCar).

 *Joystick controlling explanation*

 - LT: Enabling motion
 - RT: Disabling motion(for emergency brake)
 - Left stick: Direction and speed controlling
 - A: Starting recording
 - B: Stopping recording
-    - There may be some delay because of large amount writing/reading of disks.
-But the timestamp should be 0 if recording is stopped.

 - [Environment](#environment)
 	- [Hardware](#hardware)